 On March 30, 2023, we entered into a definitive agreement to sell our 11 general acute care facilities located in Australia and operated by Healthscope Ltd. ("Healthscope") (the "Australia Transaction") to affiliates of HMC Capital for cash proceeds of approximately A\$1.2 billion.
-As a result, we designated the Australian portfolio as held for sale in the first quarter of 2023 and recorded an approximate \$79 million net impairment charge, which included \$37.4 million of straight-line rent receivables, an estimated \$8 million in fees to sell the hospitals, and \$13 million of accumulated other comprehensive loss related to foreign currency translation.
+As a result, we designated the Australian portfolio as held for sale in the first quarter of 2023 and recorded an approximate \$82 million net impairment charge to-date, which included \$37.4 million of straight-line rent receivables, an estimated \$8 million in fees to sell the hospitals, and \$13 million of accumulated other comprehensive loss related to foreign currency translation.
 This impairment charge was partially offset by approximately \$29 million of deferred gains from our interest rate swap in accumulated other comprehensive income that was reclassified to earnings as part of this expected transaction.
 This transaction was set to close in two phases.
-The first phase closed on May 18, 2023, in which we sold seven of the 11 facilities for A\$730 million, with the final phase currently expected to be complete by early fourth quarter of 2023.
-We used the A\$730 million proceeds from the first phase of the sale to pay down the Australian term loan.
+The first phase closed on May 18, 2023, in which we sold seven of the 11 facilities for A\$730 million, and the final phase closed on October 10, 2023, in which we sold the remaining four facilities for approximately A\$470 million.